 Maine statutes incorporate by reference the salary requirements under the Fair Labor Standards Act (FLSA).
-The minimum salary requirement will be \$816.35 per week between January 1, 2024 and June 30, 2024.
-As of July 1, 2024 the minimum salary requirement will be \$844 per week.
+The new minimum salary requirement will be \$796.17 per week as of January 1, 2023.
 Salary is only one factor in determining whether a worker is exempt from overtime under federal or state law.
 The duties of each worker must be considered as part of this analysis.
-Failure to adhere to both requirements-meeting the duties test and the weekly salary threshold- are violations of state law and potentially federal law depending on the discrepancies in the laws.
+Failure to adhere to both requirements-meeting the duties test and the weekly salary threshold-will result in violations of both federal or state law or of one jurisdiction or the other depending on the discrepancies in the laws.